 Children and Investment Income in header of articles

-The kiddie tax requires a child's investment income to be taxed at his or her parents' marginal tax rate in some situations.
-If your child has investment income totaling more than $1,900 , some of it will be taxed at your tax rate.
+The kiddie tax might require a child's investment income to be taxed at his or her parents' marginal tax rate.
+If your child has investment income more than $1,900 , some of it will be taxed at your tax rate.
 This rule applies to children who:

 Have more than $1,900 of investment income

 Are under age 18 at year’s end or under age 24 at year’s end if a full-time student